molpopgen/fwdpy11/doc/pages/tsoverview.rst

 all genomic positions in this interval have the same ancestry, and recombination results in different intervals having different trees.

-Following Kelleher *et al.* (2016, PLoS Computational Biology), we can represent the above tree using two tables:
+Following [Kelleher2016]_, we can represent the above tree using two tables:

 .. figure:: ../images/tables.png